 Native to the Southwestern region of North America, the Jojoba plant has been used for centuries for its significant healing properties.
-The beautiful, golden-orange hue of its “oil” is a sacred ingredient for all skincare and personal use.
-Jojoba oil differs from most carrier oils because its chemical makeup is very different from “fats”.
-This is because its composed of long-chain monosaturated liquid wax esters.
-This means that’s not actually an “oil” and is considered a wax.
+The beautiful, golden hue of its “oil” is a sacred ingredient for all skincare and personal use.
+Jojoba oil differs from most carrier oils because its chemical makeup is not the same as “fats”.
+It's actually composed of long-chain monosaturated liquid wax "esters".
+This means that’s not an “oil” and is considered a wax.

 Its mainstream popularity began once sperm whale hunting was banned.
 Jojoba Oil is similar in its chemical structure to sperm whale oil which was used in a variety of cosmetic and personal care products before the turn of the 20th century.